-Preschool K-3 4-8 9-12 Employees Page # The District will open in September 2020 under a YELLOW pandemic threat level.
-This is a hybrid schedule-partially on-site and partially remote.
-The school schedule will be: Studen Group A Mo Group B T Friday will be nools will operate t body will be divi nday and Wednes Tuesday and Thurs a day for remote , meetings, and of Employees will be on-site Monday through Friday.
-11 First Day of School Adjustments have been made to the calendar to allow for staff training Monday, September 14 Kindergarten: Monday, September 14 Grades 1-3: Tuesday, September 1 Tuesday, September 1 Tuesday, September 1 13 Remote Learning Option Any student may enroll in a fully remote program: enrollment must be for a full term.
-A remote learning program may be offered to preschool students with educational disabilities on a case by case basis.
-A fully remote learning pro- gram will be offered by the District A fully remote learning pro- gram will be offered by the District While many classes can be offered remotely by the District, students may supplement, if needed, through VLACS 16 Daily Screening for Illness Parents will be provid screen their student e All students who atte daily upon arrival to t 20 Social Distancing Any student or employed to have COVID-19 mu Students and employed foot).
-Student desks we placed where lines used.
-In grades 6 and ue hallways at one time, to buses from classrogindoor group or ensert 23
+Preschool K-3 4-8 9-12 Employees Page # The District will open in September 2020 under a YELLOW pan- demic threat level.
+This is a hybrid sched- ule-partially on-site and partially remote.
+The school schedule will be: Studen Group A Mo Group B T Friday will be nools will operate t body will be divion nday and Wednes Tuesday and Thurs e a day for remote , meetings, and of Employees will be on-site Monday through Friday.
+11 First Day of School Adjustments have been made to the calendar to allow for staff train- ing Monday, September 14 Kindergarten: Monday, 9/14 Grades 1-3: Tuesday, 9/1 Tuesday, September 1 Tuesday, September 1 13 Student Engagement Attendance will be taken each day including Fridays when a hybrid model of education is in effect.
+15 Remote Learning Option Any student may enroll in a fully remote program: enrollment must be for a full term.
+Exceptions made on a case by case basis.
+A remote learning program may be offered to preschool students with edu- cational disabilities on a case by case basis.
+A fully remote learning pro- gram will be offered by the District A fully remote learning pro- gram will be offered by the District While many classes can be offered re- motely by the District, stu- dents may sup- plement, if needed, through VLACS.
+Semester 1 Courses offered remotely: p.17 16 Daily Screening for Illness Parents will be provid screen their student e All students who atter temperature screenin Any student or emplo 21 Social Distancing Revised wording re: music programs.
+See page 25. to have COVID-19 mu Students and employe foot).
+Student desks v placed where lines us ed.
+In grades 6 and u hallways at one time. to buses from classroo indoor group or enser 24